All Episodes

 I have had even women say to me on the streets, hey, I love those shoes.

-I I like it.
+I like it.

-I you know, my God, if a man still tells me he likes my shoes, at least my shoes like my shoes.
+You know, my God, if a man still tells me he likes my shoes, at least my shoes like my shoes.

 We do like that little bit of interplay.

-I do not take offense at at any kind of comment that's not derogatory or makes me feel threatened that comes from a man.
+I do not take offense at any kind of comment that's not derogatory or makes me feel threatened that comes from a man.

-No, and and I don't even I th I think the key here is what may be underlying the concerns.
+And I think the key here is what may be underlying the concerns.

 I think that we have to live in a society where we can speak freely to one another and we're not concerned that things will be taken out of context.

-So whether against that inequality, so whether that's the number of women in Congress, the number of women in the Senate, the number of women who are CEOs of Fortune 500 companies, I think that's a a bigger commentary about power structure potentially, and it's I think if we're we're if we're we're wasting our time talking about whether ads are offensive or not when we should be thinking about institutional changes that can empower women and and give women a voice.
+So whether that's the number of women in Congress, the number of women in the Senate, the number of women who are CEOs of Fortune 500 companies, I think that's a bigger commentary about power structure potentially.

 Okay, Danielle, and you've got a point there.

-And DC, I would say this, you know, we have been taught, at least I have, you are empowered.
+You know, we have been taught, at least I have, you are empowered.

-You can get out there, you can do it, you can get it done.
+You can get it done.

-Whatever you set your mind to, you can do the fact that you're a woman should not hold you back.
+whatever you set your mind to, you can do the fact that you're a woman should not hold you back.

 So if I'm going to be offended by a cat call or a flirtation in the office, then am I as empowered as I thought I was?